Forward Deployed Engineer: The AI Career Bridging Code, Data, and Business

 FDEs don’t hand off a solution and disappear.
 You stay embedded, monitor how the deployment performs with real users, and iterate based on actual feedback.
 If the AI pipeline is surfacing irrelevant results, you fix it.
 If users need the interface to work differently, you rebuild it.

 This feedback loop is what makes the role so valuable.
-You're not guessing what users want from three time zones away.
-You're watching them use what you built and improving it in real time.
-It's messy sometimes.
-But that messiness is where the real learning happens.
+You’re not guessing what users want from three time zones away.
+You’re watching them use what you built and improving it in real time.
+James Honsa, who built and scaled the FDE-equivalent team at Ironclad, shared a detail that captures this closeness perfectly: “One of my favorite moments was when a Fortune 100 General Counsel lovingly called us ‘The Backpacks’ when we arrived at their office.”

 How Much Do Forward Deployed Engineers Make?